-Section 7.
-Whenever a lead operator vacancy exists in a department which employs a significant number of operating engineers the City will give first consideration to promoting engineers who are capable of fulfilling the responsibilities.
+Section 5.
+The City will furnish iced drinking water from April 1 to November 1 a significant number of operating engineers the City will give first consideration to promoting engineers who are capable of fulfilling the responsibilities.
 The City shall always attempt to fill a lead operator position from among the operating engineers in such a department.
 Heavy equipment/backhoe operators may decline the opportunity to perform in the capacity of lead operator.